rexrainbow/phaser3-rex-notes/docs/docs/sizer.md

 - `child` : A game object
 - `proportion` :
-    - `0` : Place next game object closely.
+    - `0`, or `'min'` : Place next game object closely.
 Default value.
     - `> 0` :
-    - `-1` : Stretch game object in the main orientation of the sizer.
+    - `-1`, or `'full'` : Stretch game object in the main orientation of the sizer.
     - `null` : Don't arrange this child
 - `align` :
     - `'center'`, or `Phaser.Display.Align.CENTER` : Align game object at center.
 Default value.